OppyDevAI/OppyDev/OppyUsageGuide.md

 If you don't have a promo code or haven't added credit to your OppyDev account you can still use OppyDev by providing your own API keys for pinecone and OpenAI.
 Make sure you've entered your pinecone API key and environment in the user menu in the bottom right.
 You will also need to enter your OpenAI API key in the same menu.
 Go to https://oppydev.ai/download/#getting-set-up for detailed instructions on using your own API keys.

+The key to getting good results with AI is to focus its attention where it needs to be.
+OppyDev does this by creating a working memory of your codebase so it has a broad overview of how things work.
+It is able to then use that to answer questions and automatically implement updates across multiple files.
+The current state of the art AI models can get better results if a developer can focus their attention and then work through the problem with them.
+OppyDev is built with a set of tools that streamlines this back and forth process between the developer and the AI.

+# Getting Started

 When you're ready click the folder plus icon in the top left to open a new project folder.
 If you are going to start using OppyDev with a pre-existing project you may get prompted to create an .oppyignore file in the root of your project folder to ignore files that aren't part of your codebase.
 Oppy will do this automatically when opening up a project folder for the first time if your project is large enough.
 The .oppyignore file is very important, since Oppy keeps a working memory of your codebase he won't be able to function well if you include lots of unrelated files.
 This applies to library folders like node_modules and venv as well as versioning folders like .git.
 Ignoring the build folder if you have one is also helpful.
 A good rule of thumb is to ignore all files that you yourself would never look at.
 The more you can focus Oppy's attention the better your results will be.
 If you have a .gitignore file OppyDev will copy its contents into the .oppyignore file automatically.

 The next step is to add your folder's content to Oppy's memory.
 This will also trigger automatically when opening up a new project folder.
 I recommend picking a small or medium sized codebase to start with.
 Oppy will check the codebase first and estimate the cost of commiting your project to memory.
 Click the green button to continue and Oppy will begin reading through your codebase and committing the details to his project memory.
 You will see output in the bottom left of the application displaying the files as they are reviewed.
 You can cancel this process at any time by clicking the red cross box next to the output.
 This should be done in a minute or two but could take longer for a bigger codebase.
 You are now ready to begin coding!

+For a general purpose guide on getting the most out of AI assisted development take a look at [Best Practices: A guide to coding with AI](https://medium.com/p/8e80b7714613).

 # Basic Usage